Documentation

 • Initialize the SQLite database

-• Configure MCP server for each tool (Free: max 2 tools)
+• Configure MCP server for each selected tool with --tool validation

 • Create default rules file